How Much Does a Financial Advisor Really Cost – The Full Truth

 For a really simple example, inheriting a Roth IRA has very different tax implications than a traditional IRA.
 Yet, so many people end up paying far higher taxes than they should even in this very simple scenario.
 Most people need help with their money, and would have more of it with a good advisor on their side!

-Does your financial advisor offer help with situations like this?
+Do your financial advisors offer help with situations like this?

-If you’re paying hourly, they almost certainly do, but you’ll being paying for it every step of the way.
+If you’re paying hourly, they often do, but you’ll being paying for it every step of the way.

-The same question applies to divorce, re-marriage, real estate sales and purchases, selling or starting up a business, medical debt, long term care – these and countless other real life questions are where most of the complexity lies when it comes to finances.
+The same question applies to divorce, re-marriage, real estate investment plan, business plan, medical debt, long term care – these and countless other real life questions are where most of the complexity lies when it comes to finances.

 Does your financial advisor offer help with these?